-Paper 1: Business Paper 2: Business 2 Paper 3: Business 3 What's assessed What's assessed What's assessed All content above All content above All content above Assessed Assessed Assessed written exam: 2 hours written exam: 2 hours written exam: 2 hours 100 marks in total 100 marks in total 100 marks in total 33.3% of A-level 33.3% of A-level 33.3% of A-level Questions Questions Questions Three compulsory sections: Three data response compulsory One compulsory case study followed Section A has 15 multiple choice questions worth approximately 33 by approximately six questions marks each and made up of three or questions worth 15 marks four part questions Section B has short answer questions worth 35 marks Sections C and D have two essay questions (choice of one from two and one from two) worth 25 marks each Careers: Business Studies helps you to develop a variety of employability skills such as effective communication, teamwork and critical thinking skills.
+Paper 1: Business + Paper 2: Business 2 + Paper 3: Business 3 What's assessed All content above What's assessed All content above What's assessed All content above Assessed written exam: 2 hours 100 marks in total 33.3% of A-level Assessed written exam: 2 hours 100 marks in total 33.3% of A-level Assessed written exam: 2 hours 100 marks in total 33.3% of A-level Questions Three compulsory sections: Section A has 15 multiple choice questions worth 15 marks Section B has short answer questions worth 35 marks Sections C and D have two essay questions (choice of one from two and one from two) worth 25 marks each Questions Three data response compulsory questions worth approximately 33 marks each and made up of three or four part questions Questions One compulsory case study followed by approximately six questions

+Careers: Business Studies helps you to develop a variety of employability skills such as effective communication, teamwork and critical thinking skills.
 Career opportunities include accounting, investment banking, retail management, human resources, marketing, strategic buying to name a few.